Ken Lane’s #Takea2nd4theBoys Testicular Cancer Awareness Campaign Will Keep Your Self-Exam as a Recurring Event

 The orchiectomy (testicle removal surgery) a few days later went great, and the recovery was not that bad.
 The worst part of that week of recovery was not pain, but the sleepless nights of wondering how bad this may be.
 My mind flooded with questions.
 Is this cancer?
 Is it aggressive?
 Has it spread anywhere else?
 How much time do I have left?
 How will this affect my wife?
 Will she be ok?
 I kept having a mental picture of her, alone, feeding our cat that I had had long before we started dating.
 Would this cat just be a painful reminder of me every day?
 Needless to say, it was a long, weird week.

 A week that felt like a month had come and gone.
-The results were in: positive for cancer, but it was a non-aggressive seminoma with no sign of malignancy in the spermatic cord.
+The results were in.
+It was positive for cancer, but it was a non-aggressive seminoma with no sign of malignancy in the spermatic cord.
 In other words, the chances that it had spread were extremely low.
 While I still had standard surveillance via CT scans, chest x-rays, and blood tests, I would not require any additional treatment.
 A huge wave of relief washed over me.

 How I’m making a difference in testicular cancer awareness